 Comparing this to investing in a Business Relief qualifying investment, they would need to invest £2,000,000 in order to save £800,000 Inheritance Tax.

-The benefit of tax relief depends on the individual circumstances and is assessed at the point a claim for relief is made.
+The benefit of tax relief depends on the individual circumstances of each investor and is assessed at the point a claim for relief is made.

 Tax rules could change in the future and the availability of tax relief is not guaranteed.